5.2 Youth participation in representative democracy

 The voting age limit is 18 in Romania.
-It coincides with the legal age of maturity and it is fixed by the Constitution.
-Through the Art.
-36 of the Constitution is stipulated the right to vote but the obligation to vote is not mentioned.
+It coincides with the legal age of maturity, and it is fixed by the Constitution.
+Art.
+36 of the Constitution stipulates the right to vote but the obligation to vote is not mentioned.

 There are no imminent plans to lower the voting age limit or special provisions for young voters.

 Turnout among young people in Romania is generally lower than the turnout of elder people.
 Official statistics on the turnout calculated by age is available in Romania for local and parliamentary elections in 2016 and 2020 and for Presidential elections in 2019.
 Data on the general population participation are provided by the Permanent Electoral Authority.

 Youth turnout has fluctuating in recent years.
 According to a study conducted by the Romanian Youth Council, 39,48% young people between 18 and 35 years old participated in the elections for the Romanian President in November 2019 and 43.2% in the elections for the European Parliament in May 2019, compared to only 31.48% in 2016 in the elections for the Romanian Parliament.
 However, only 25.9% of young people participated in the parliamentary elections in December 2020.

 Party members can only be persons with voting rights, therefore over 18, according to the law on political parties.
 No other discrimination, positive or negative, is made by the legislation regarding to young people participation in political parties.

 Political parties have formal party youth wings, for party members until 35, but no age limit is stipulated by the statutes of parliamentary parties according to young people participation to party life and leadership and no special provisions are stipulated in the law on political parties or the parties statutes for the youth wings of parties

 Age limits are fixed for candidates, by Constitution, varying according to the election types: